How is AIM different from other organizations?

 Most assignments offer the exciting opportunity to learn another language.
 AIM recognizes the value of building relationships and making disciples by communicating with people in their own language.
 This is especially true for those applying Full-Term.
-Language learning is part of the TIMO program, and when necessary, language school (in the States, in Africa, or elsewhere) is an option.
+Language learning is an integral part in many of our Outreach Teams, and when necessary, language school (in the States, in Africa, or elsewhere) is an option.
 There are also positions and areas which do not require knowledge of a language other than English, but language learning is always encouraged.

 Can I go to Africa while my husband/wife remains in the U.S.?